-Pupils explore themes such as loneliness, racism and poverty in modern society and are encouraged to find their own voice.
+Pupils explore social issues and are encouraged to find their own voice.
 The loneliness unit allows pupils to engage in charity work in the community; in previous years we have visited a care home and provided Christmas presents and cards to the elderly.
 Pupils are taught about structural and institutional racism and look at issues such as racism in sport.
 These experiences allow pupils to form opinions and build emotive arguments.
-In this unit, pupils are taught how to adapt their writing into the form of a newspaper articles and a letter.
-Pupils also learn about the left and right wing and how political ideologies of a newspaper platform can affect the way news stories are framed.
+In this unit, pupils are taught how to adapt their writing for different modes and modify tone based on purpose and audience.